Canadian vehicle importation to the U.S.

-As part of the import or export process of your Mercedes-Benz vehicle, authorities will require a compliance letter as proof that your vehicle conforms to local safety standards.
-Mercedes-Benz Canada Inc. will provide Canadian vehicle owners moving to the U.S. with a compliance letter upon successful completion of the below described process.
-Compliance letters contain VIN specific information and may take up to 10 business days for processing.
+As part of the importation process of your Canadian Mercedes-Benz vehicle, US authorities will require a Letter of Compliance.
+Mercedes-Benz Canada (MBC) will provide Canadian vehicle owners moving to the U.S. with a Letter of Compliance upon successful completion of the below described process.

-For detailed information, please refer to the Vehicle Importation and Certification Requirements on the National Highway Traffic Safety Administration’s (NHTSA) website: https://icsw.nhtsa.gov/cars/rules/import/
+For detailed information, please refer to the Vehicle Importation and Certification Requirements webpage on the National Highway Traffic Safety Administration’s (NHTSA) website.

 What is the Process?

-- Ensure that your vehicle is clear of active recalls by visiting your closest authorized Mercedes-Benz dealer or contacting Mercedes-Benz Canada customer service.
+- Ensure that your vehicle is clear of active recalls by contacting your authorized Mercedes-Benz dealership or contacting Mercedes-Benz Canada customer assistance.

-- A valid Canadian driver's license to show proof of Canadian residency
+- Canadian driver's license to show proof of Canadian residency

 - Canadian permanent vehicle registration (not temporary)

-- You will receive a confirmation email.
-Should the compliance team require further information they will contact you.
+- Should the compliance team require further information, they will contact you via email.

-- As per the Owner’s Service and Warranty Policy booklet provided with your vehicle, the factory warranty will no longer be available upon exportation from Canada (applicable to MY 2017 and onwards).
+- As per the Owner’s Service and Warranty Policy booklet provided with your vehicle, the factory warranty will no longer be available upon the vehicle’s exportation from Canada (applicable to MY 2017 or newer).

-- Canada specific models which have not been certified for the US market, e.g.
+- Canada unique models which have not been homologated for the US market, e.g.